-Within the 8 limbs of yoga, the experience of Samadhi is often described as the top rung of the ladder.
-It’s considered by many to be indescribable, yet it is often described as such and more.
-Can you please describe your personal experience of this state or what the concept represents to you?
+Within the 8 limbs of yoga, the experience of SAMADHI, is often described as the top rung of the ladder.
+It’s considered by many to be indescribable, yet is often described as such and more.
+Can you please describe your personal experience of this state or what the concept represents to you?:

-What was one of the funniest or most humbling moments you’ve had while teaching a class?
+What was the most humbling moments you’ve had while teaching yoga?

-In less than 140 characters, like that of a tweet or much like a sutra, describe your inner experience going about daily life pre vs. post developing a regular yoga or meditation practice.
+Describe your inner experience going about daily life pre vs. post developing a regular or meditation practice.

-If there was one spiritual teacher or guru that you would desire to study under (dead or alive) who would it be?
+If there was one spiritual teacher or guru that you would desire to study with (dead or alive) who would it be?

 Pema Chodron.
 She is so relatable.
 Everything she shares through her writing touches me.